rossmck80/amplify-photo-sharing-workshop-ANZ/workshop/content/10_getting_started/10_configure_amplify/_index.en.md

 $ amplify status
 ```

-To view the amplify project in the Amplify console at any time, run the `console` command:
+To launch a new browser window and view the Amplify project in the Amplify console at any time, run the `console` command:

 ```markdown
 $ amplify console